b-data/jupyterlab-qgis-docker-stack/CUDA.md

 ### Build image (base)

+*latest*:

-*latest*: Available dependencies in Ubuntu 24.04 not QGIS 4 ready (Qt6 or dependant package, Python or SIP to old)
+Available dependencies in Ubuntu 24.04 not QGIS 4 ready (Qt6 or dependant package, Python or SIP to old).

 *ltr/version*: